pitt-cdm/lesson02--team-1/README.md

 1. **Create a new file**, named for one of the five principles in Sorapure: numerical-representation.md, modularity.md, automation.md, variability.md, or transcoding.md
    - Note that filenaming convention: all lowercase, no spaces.
    - The .md file extension lets you use ["markdown" syntax](https://guides.github.com/features/mastering-markdown/), but you can ignore this for now if you want.
-2. In that file, **make a list** of examples of where you've seen that principle in action.
+2. In that file, you're going to **make a list** of examples of where you've seen that principle in action.
    - What does this principle help you notice in [Wesch's "Information R/evolution"](http://www.youtube.com/watch?v=-4CV05HyAbM) video, for example?
    - What other examples from your digital day-to-day come to mind as you think about this principle?
+3. **Take turns** adding to the file, saving as you go, so that **everyone in the group gets to make at least one commit.**
+   - Use meaningful commit messages.
+   - Think of the main commit message as the subject line of an email, and the optional extension as the email body.
-3. Consider: Manovich was talking about "new media," not "digital media."
+4. Consider: Manovich was talking about "new media," not "digital media."
 Is there a difference?
 If time allows, **make some notes.**

 EXT: If you finish early and are waiting for other groups, open the file ["murray--four-affordances.md"](murray--four-affordances.md) and follow the instructions there.